OhLGitHub/us-census-abs-apis/README.md

 **Jupyter-Notebooks**

-This folder contains all Jupyter notebooks used to create visualizations for the report.
+This folder contains all Jupyter notebooks and resources used to create visualizations for the report.

 **Reports**